tastelessjolt/youtube-dl-android/README.md

 # youtube-dl-android

-## A basic implementation of youtube-dl in Android/Java
+## Implementation of youtube-dl in Android/Java

-As far I know it can download any video/audio on youtube If it doesn't work for any link, please raise an Issue with the link.
+It can download any video/audio on youtube except videos with age filter. (will be fixed soon) If it doesn't work for any link, please raise an Issue with the link.

+## Features

+* Download in any format supported
+* Downloads using the built-in downloader `DownloadManager`
+* History of queried URLs

 ## Credits
 [youtube dl](https://github.com/rg3/youtube-dl)